Earn both your bachelor's and master's in five years in this pastoral studies program.

 All students are personally responsible for any health care expenses not covered by their insurance, (deductibles, co-payments, excluded items and services, etc).
 Students are responsible for knowing and following the procedures of their insurance company, including remaining current with any forms to be submitted, and for following the payment policy of the health care provider, office, clinic or hospital from which they receive services; this may mean that payment is required at the time of service.

-* If both husband and wife are students, they may each enroll as single students in Plan B.
+* If both husband and wife are students, they may each enroll as single students in the Individual Plan.

-This plan allows the semester total to be split into five equal payments due the 1st of each month (see Payment Plan Details below).
-There is a minimum of $1,000 owed after any financial aid is applied to be eligible for the Moody Payment Plan.
+This plan allows the semester total to be split into five payments due the first of each month (see Payment Plan enrollment and due dates below).

 Student fees or fines can be added throughout the semester.
 The student is responsible to monitor his or her account to make sure their monthly payment includes any of the added fees.